ykute07/Unstoppable_Integration/README.md

 Listeners should be able to listen to high-quality music and be able to directly support their favorite artists.

-Today Web2 Apps own all user data
+Today Web2 Apps are highly centralized they own the data of the user , User don’t have control on their data

+Many Website today faces challenges of Fake Login and Bot login

 ## Solution